metaneutrons/SnapcastClient/ENTERPRISE_FEATURES.md

 # Enterprise Features

-This document describes the enterprise-grade features added to SnapCastNet for production use.
+This document describes the enterprise-grade features added to SnapcastClient for production use.

 ## Features Overview